 = self.children[-1]

-line input = InputLayout(node, line, self.previous_word)
+previous_word input = InputLayout(node, line, previous_word)

 input)

-= self.get_font(node)
+= node.style["font-weight"]

-font self.cursor_x += w + font.measure(" ")
+self.cursor_x += w + font.measure(" ")

 But actually, there are a couple more complications due to the way we